GuillaumeWaignier/create-microservice-map/README.md

 ## Usage (docker)

-Create a docker compose like this following:
+Create a docker compose file (*docker-compose.yml*) like this following:

 ```yaml
 version: "3.7"